devopsgroup-io/vagrant-digitalocean/README.md

 ## Tests

 Testing is very simple initially.
 There is no guaranteed cleanup.
-That is, if you are testing using `rake test` *you* are responsible for making sure that there aren't large numbers of test machines left on you Digital Ocean account.
+That is, if you are testing using `rake test` **you** are responsible for making sure that there aren't large numbers of test machines left on your Digital Ocean account.

 ```bash
 rake test # and wait ...
 ```

 Cleanup will be added eventually but will have to be specified explicitly because of the risk of machine deletetion.